baalexander/node-portscanner/README.md

 })
 ```

-Also check the example directory for more examples.
+The example directory contains a more detailed example.

 ### To Test

 Bleh.
 I am a fan of testing, but currently looking into an easier way to test
 HTTP connections.
 If any ideas, please message me.

+## The Future

+Please create issues, or better yet, pull requests, for port scanning related
+features you'd like to see included.

 ## The License (MIT)